-- It starts at a distance (1-2mm) from the gingival margin and is aimed at the bone crest.
-The no. 15 surgical blade is used - The initial incision for the reflection of a periodontal flap - Reverse bevel incision, because its bevel is in reverse direction from that of the gingivectomy incision
+- It starts at a distance (1-2mm) from the gingival margin and its aim is the bone crest.
+No. 15 surgical blade is used - The initial incision for the reflection of a periodontal flap - Reverse bevel incision, because its bevel is in reverse direction from that of the gingivectomy incision